 Males are longer and taller than females, with a more robust and muscular appearance.

-7. Leopard (Panthera pardus)
+10. Leopard (African Lion) (Panthera pardus)

 Leopards are smaller than jaguars, but they are powerful and strong.
 A large leopard weighs about 200 pounds and can grow up to 7 feet long.
 They live in Africa and Asia and are great climbers, often carrying their prey up trees to keep it safe from scavengers.
 They eat smaller animals like monkeys, birds, and deer.
-Female eopard cubs reach maturity at about 2 to 3 years old, and males at around 3 to 4 years old.
+Female leopard cubs reach maturity at about 2 to 3 years old, and males at around 3 to 4 years old.

 Size Difference Between Male and Female Leopards